hanabi/hanabi.github.io/README.md

 Please visit the **[conventions website](https://hanabi.github.io/)**.

 This is the GitHub repository for the website.
-It is built with [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+It is built with [Docusaurus](https://docusaurus.io/), a modern static website generator.

 <br />